Follow the instructions from your teacher to enroll into your virtual ELA classroom space.

 In your Drive, create a folder called 'Boot Camp'

-Pick something useful that you want to share with others.
-It can be something that isn't on the list above.
+You've probably used various Google apps before.
+Do you have a productivity tip to share with others?
 In small groups take turns sharing a Google App tip or trick.

 Watch this video to learn how to search for copyright free images (ones you can use without permission or citation)